global-input/global-input-react/README.md

 } value={username} type="password"/>

 ```
- You can use ```mobile.sendValue()``` to send values to the connected mobile app.
-It accepts two parameters: the first parameter is for providing the id of the target element in the form, and the second parameter is for providing value to be sent.

-Using this approach, you can turn a simple password-based authentication into a one-click mobile authentication or you can implement any other password-less authentication or add an extra security layer without affecting the usability of your application.
+Using this approach, you can turn a simple password-based authentication into a one-click mobile authentication or implement a password-less authentication or add an extra security layer to the existing authentication mechanism without affecting the usability of your application.

  When ```mobile.sendInitData()``` function is called with a ```InitData``` parameter, the connected mobile app will switch to the user interface specified: